RE

 Implementation

-RE is taught weekly throughout the school with reference to the Suffolk County Council agreed syllabus 2012 and through 'The Emmanuel Project' provided by the Diocese of St Edmundsbury and Ipswich which supports our delivery of the major world faiths.
+RE is taught throughout the school with reference to the Suffolk County Council agreed syllabus 2023 and through 'The Emmanuel Project' provided by the Diocese of St Edmundsbury and Ipswich which supports our delivery of the major world faiths.
+In Early Years RE is taught for a minimum of 30 minutes and in KS1 and KS2 it is taught for an hour each week.
 As a Church of England school we follow the recommendation that greater emphasis is placed on Christianity.
 We also enrich our curriculum by celebrating Easter, Pentecost, Harvest and Christmas with a service in local church.
-In Reception, the children learn about Christianity.
-In Key Stage 1 the children continue to study Christianity but are also introduced to Judaism and Islam as well.
-In Key Stage 2 lessons focus on Christianity, however pupils also develop their understanding of other beliefs including Judaism, Islam, Sikhism, Hinduism, Buddhism and Humanism.
+In Reception, the children learn about Christianity and they have initial encounters with other religions.
+In Key Stage 1 the children continue to study Christianity but are also introduced to Judaism, Islam and Hinduism.
+In Key Stage 2 lessons focus on Christianity, however pupils also develop their understanding of other worldviews including Islam, Sikhism, Hinduism, Buddhism and Humanism.
 This gives the children an opportunity to ask questions and make comparisons about different religions.
-The units in the Emmanuel Project are centred around main questions, which are referred back to and the children get the chance to answer other questions along the way.
+The units in the Emmanuel Project are linked to a philosophical big question and the main question linked to the unit, which are referred back to and the children get the chance to answer other questions along the way.
+The RE units are also made up of three disciplines: Theology, Human and Social Science and Philosophy.

 Impact

 RE is monitored in a variety of ways, through discussions with RE Ambassadors, book looks, learning walks, lesson observations, cold and hot tasks, quick quizzes and pupils voice.
 All of the learning in the school is evidenced on the RE working walls in each class and in the RE class journals which are available for the children access at any time.
-Our class journals show a range of pupils ideas and opinions, debates, pictures, art work, drawings, questions, examples of roleplay, work samples from all children and a cold task at the start of the unit and a hot task at end to demonstrate the knowledge they have acquired.
+Our class journals show a range of pupils ideas and opinions, debates, pictures, art work, drawings, key questions, examples of roleplay, work from all children, links to Theology and Human and Social Science and Philosophy, quick quizzes, example of the working walls, formative assessments and a cold task at the start of the unit and a hot task at end to demonstrate the knowledge they have acquired .

 RE Ambassadors meet at least once every term with the RE lead and RE Governor/Local Reverend to discuss their learning in RE and share their thoughts and opinions.

-In addition to class teaching of RE, children also learn about and from religion in whole school RE days and in Collective Worship.
+In addition to class teaching of RE, children also learn about other worldviews through whole school RE days and in Collective Worship.

 RE Policy